dessertlab/powershell-offensive-code-generation/README.md

 - The `pwsh-syntax-analysis` contains all the script needed for the Static analysis of the generated code
 - `Text-to-code` forked from [CodeXGLUE](https://github.com/microsoft/CodeXGLUE) is a framework used for the fine-tuning operation

+> We also provided a repository with scripts to help with inference and training.
+Find it at https://github.com/dessertlab/powershell-offensive-code-generation-Artifact.

 ## Installation Steps

 ### Install the dependencies